-(a) PPP Government (2008-2013)
+3.2.1.
+PPP Government (2008-2013)

 In 2008 and 2009, oil prices increased further in the global financial crisis and so was the stock of circular debt (Rs 236 billion in 2009).
-The government did increase notified tariff, but it remained below the NEPRA determined tariff5, as the global crude oil prices continued to increase6.
-This was accompanied by frequent delays in tariff determination and delays in tariff differential subsidy payments, while other inefficiencies in the sector were also not addressed.
+The government did increase notified tariff, but it remained below the NEPRA determined tariff5, as the global crude oil prices continued to increase.6 This was accompanied with frequent delays in tariff determination and delays in tariff differential subsidy payments; while other inefficiencies in the sector were also not addressed.

-This led to the accumulation of power sector arrears and underutilisation of existing capacity7.
+This led to the accumulation of power sector arrears and under-utilisation of existing capacity.
 As a result, power outages increased to an alarming level of 8 to 10 hours and the stock of circular debt rose to about Rs 366 billion in 2010.